volkziem/SysidRFcavity/Readme.md

 ## SysidRFcavity

-Software for
+Software for open-loop simulations
-  * V. Ziemann, *Simulations of real-time system identification for superconducting cavities with a recursive least-squares algorithm*, September 2023
+  * V. Ziemann, *Simulations of real-time system identification for superconducting cavities with a recursive least-squares algorithm*, [arXiv:2307.07386](https://arxiv.org/abs/2309.01653), September 2023.
   * **run_simulation_v3_1.m**, code for the open-loop simulations.

-Software for
+Software for closed-loop simulations
-  * V. Ziemann, *Real-time system identification of superconducting cavities with a recursive least-squares algorithm: closed-loop operation,* FREIA Report 2023/4 and [arXiv:2307.07386](https://arxiv.org/abs/2307.07386).
+  * V. Ziemann, *Real-time system identification of superconducting cavities with a recursive least-squares algorithm: closed-loop operation,* FREIA Report 2023/4 and [arXiv:2307.07386](https://arxiv.org/abs/2307.07386), July  2023.
   * **run_simulation4.m**, the main program for the closed-loop simulations;
   * **calculate_mu_PD.m**, the code from Appendix A;
   * **calculate_mu_PI.m**, the code from Appendix B;